-Formed in 2017, The Gettysburg Choral Society Inc. is an auditioned regional chorus of volunteers.
+Formed in 2017, The Gettysburg Choral Society, Inc. is a regional chorus of auditioned singers.

 Mission Statement: The Gettysburg Choral Society, Inc. is a nonprofit 501(c)(3) organization composed of auditioned singers who utilize their talents to pursue excellence in choral music performance.